zaoqi/kindlelauncher/src/com/mobileread/ixtab/kindlelauncher/resources/tool/README-tool.txt

 Tools in this folder:

+gawk.sh
+	A simple wrapper in case gawk lives somewhere else than /usr/bin

 strip.awk
 	strips white space and code blocks from awk scripts to make them smaller.
 	In particular, use strip.awk to build parse.awk from parse-commented.awk <<<<